"

 • Social contract theory is the view that political structure and legitimacy of the state stem from explicit or implicit agreement by individuals to surrender specified rights in exchange for the stability of social order and/or for the protection of government.

-• Part of being a mature, rational individual in a society is being accountable for one’s decisions and actions.
+• Part of being a mature, rational individual in a society is being accountable for your decisions and actions.

 • Having a method for ethical decision-making is essential.

-• Several potential outcomes emerge when important ethical questions are asked.
-They’re not always resulting in a clear answer.
+• Several potential outcomes emerge when important ethical questions are asked and they do not always have a clear answer.

 • Specifically, civic engagement is about social responsibility through caring for others, fairness, civility, teamwork, and figuring out what’s right for the community.

-Introduction to Philosophy Copyright © 2024 by Kathy Eldred is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License, except where otherwise noted.
+“Ethics Overview” from Introduction to Philosophy © 2024 by Kathy Eldred, licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 Markkula Center for Applied Ethics.
 (2021, November 8).
 A Framework for Ethical Decision Making.
 Santa Clara University. https://www.scu.edu/ethics/ethics-resources/a-framework-for-ethical-decision-making/